CGE NEWS & EVENTS - International Education Week! IEW Photo Contest, Intercultural Showcase, Global Cafe, EAPP Conversation Partner Program

-When: Every Monday from 3:00 - 5:00 P.M.
+Time: Every Tuesday from 2:00 - 4:00 P.M.

-Location: Tidewater Building Room 2460, Time: Tuesdays, 1:00-4:00 pm
+Location: Tidewater Building Room 2460,

 Downtown hours are an opportunity for international students, scholars, and staff at Tulane's downtown campus to meet with an OISS advisor, ask questions, and request services.
 If you are a new int'l student at the downtown campus, you can also complete your required check-in process during these hours.

 Visit eAcademy (https://tulane.onthehub.com) and download both a free licensed copy of Trend Micro Anti-Virus and the OpenDNS roaming client for password phishing protection.
-These

-applications will help protect your computer and the University network.
+These applications will help protect your computer and the University network.

 fall for phishing emails! -- Before clicking on a link in a message, please forward any suspicious emails or requests to firstname.lastname@example.org or email@example.com for verification.
 Tulane University will never ask you for your password in an email.
 Allowing your password to get into the hands of a scammer results in thousands of phishing messages distributed throughout the Tulane email system.
-If you are ever unsure of a message contact the Technical Support and Network Operations Center at (504)988-8888 or firstname.lastname@example.org.
+If you are ever unsure of a message contact the Technical Support and Network Operations Center at (504)988-8888 or firstname.lastname@example.org or email@example.com.
 Our staff are standing ready to address any questions or concerns.
-It is better to ask first than to click on an unsafe
+It is better to ask first than to click on an unsafe link.

 The mission of the Office of International Students & Scholars is to provide leadership in the internalization of Tulane University by supporting the Tulane international community and facilitating cross-cultural interaction.
 By way of support, OISS offers quality programs and services and ensures compliance with federal immigration regulations.
 Our strong belief is that a vibrant international community enriches Tulane